Movsum bey Khanlarov

-Movsum bey Khanlarov (Azerbaijani: Mövsüm bəy Xanlarov; b.
-24 September 1857, Baku - d.
-23 February 1921, Baku) was the first Azerbaijani chemist with a special education, specializing in organic chemistry.
+Movsum bey Khanlarov (Azerbaijani: Mövsüm bəy Xanlarov; 24 September 1857 in Baku – 23 February 1921 in Baku) was the first Azerbaijani chemist with a special education, specializing in organic chemistry.

 Life

-Movsum bey Khanlarov was born on September 24, 1857, in Baku, belonged to the Khanlarovs' bek family.
+Movsum bey Khanlarov was born on September 24, 1857, in Baku, and belonged to the Khanlarovs' bek family.
 In 1878 he graduated from the Baku real school.
 After graduating from college, he went to continue his studies in Germany.
 He entered the Faculty of Mathematics and Natural History of the University of Strasbourg.
 At the university, Khanlarov worked in the laboratory of the German scientist Wilhelm Rudolph Fittig.

 In 1882, in the journal "Chemische Berichte", which was an organ of the German Chemical Society, Khanlarov published his first article entitled "On the action of thioacetic acid on ethyl thiocyanate".